 Is your kiddo always building, tinkering or creating?
 Consider their STEAM wishes granted.
-On March 24-25, your crew can head to various libraries, schools, museums and more around the state to participate in various interactive demos and activities.
-Last year, Makers Day brought in more than 40,000 people at 230+ sites around NJ, so this year is bound to be just as big...if not bigger!
+From March 20-21, your crew can head to various libraries, schools, museums and more around the state to participate in various interactive demos and activities.
+Last year, Makers Day brought in more than 83,000 people at 300+ sites around NJ, so this year is bound to be just as big…if not bigger!

 Here’s what some NJ libraries are doing this weekend to celebrate.

 The Museum of Early Trades and Crafts in Morris County’s Madison is celebrating, too, hosting a range of hands-on activities for kids of all ages.
-She’ll be able to make a wooden tool kit, learn about basic machines and tour the museum for a history of trade and tech.
+She’ll be able to design, build and experiment a catapult using physics.
+Registration recommended.

 Make the trip to Johnson Public Library in Hackensack or the Glen Rock Public Library for stem-related crafts, activities and more.
 Hit the North Bergen Free Public Library to learn about recycling, reuse and upcycling, plus how to help the community go green.